What You Need to Know About Soil and Plant Scientist

-Soil & Plant Scientist Job Description Conduct research in breeding, physiology, production, yield, and management of crops and agricultural plants or trees, shrubs, and nursery stock, their growth in soils, and control of pests; or study the chemical, physical, biological, and mineralogical composition of soils as they relate to plant or crop growth.
+Position Description Conduct research in breeding, physiology, production, yield, and management of crops and agricultural plants or trees, shrubs, and nursery stock, their growth in soils, and control of pests; or study the chemical, physical, biological, and mineralogical composition of soils as they relate to plant or crop growth.
 May classify and map soils and investigate effects of alternative practices on soil and crop productivity.

-A Day in the Life of a Soil & Plant Scientist
+Life As a Soil & Plant Scientist

 - Identify or classify species of insects or allied forms, such as mites or spiders.